maxint-rd/FastPwmPin/README.md

 Arduino library to generate a fast PWM signal on an output pin at maximum frequency.
 Example included.

 ### Introduction
 FastPwmPin provides a means to generate a high frequency PWM signal on one specific output pin.
 Where the regular Arduino analogWrite() function allows for generating a low frequency signal, this library achieves high frequencies using fast timer manipulation.
 The library produces a PWM signal on a single output pin.
-The frequency and period (duty cycle) can be selected.
+The frequency and duty cycle can be selected.
 The library supports multiple MCU's.
 The capabilities depend on the specific MCU.

 ### Support for different MCUs
 This library supports generating a high frequency signal on different MCUs such ATmega 328, 168 and ATtiny85.
 Depending on the MCU, it uses different timers and registers to produce the high frequency signal.
 The table below gives an overview: